 SCIM + advanced group mappings | Users assigned to your Anthropic IdP app that are members of at least one of the pre-defined groups used for advanced group mappings will get provisioned automatically.
 They will receive the highest permissioned role of the mapped groups that they are a member of | User roles are managed in your IdP via the group memberships defined in advanced group mappings.
 Role changes are automatically propagated. | Users that are removed from your IdP app (or no longer have access to at least one of the pre-defined groups used for advanced group mappings) will be automatically removed from your claude.ai organization. |

-Please note: Microsoft Entra only pushes SCIM changes every 40 minutes, so there might be a delay before changes appear in claude.ai.
+Note: Microsoft Entra only pushes SCIM changes every 40 minutes, so there might be a delay before changes appear in claude.ai.

 Advanced group mappings

-As mentioned above, “Advance group mappings” can be used to provide not just access but also role assignment.
+As mentioned above, "Advanced group mappings" can be used to provide not just access but also role assignment.
 To achieve this, we provide you pre-defined group names and the role that they map to in our product.
 Users assigned to these groups in your IdP will receive the matching role in our product.

 In the example above, users that are assigned to the “anthropic-claudeai-9c9b0ada-owner” group in the IdP would get the owner role while users with the “anthropic-claudeai-9c9b0ada-user” role would get the user role.
 If a user is not assigned any of the pre-defined groups, they would not receive access to the claude.ai organization.